COVID-19, isolation, quarantine or lockdown: teenage feelings

 Teenagers with disability are more likely than their peers to experience anxiety.
 For example, your child might be anxious about getting COVID-19 or getting sicker because of it.
-They might also be upset by the way lockdown has changed things like your family routines, their medical or therapy appointments, and their friendships and schooling.
+They might also be upset by the way isolation, quarantine or lockdown has changed things like your family routines, their medical or therapy appointments, and their friendships and schooling.

-Talking can help teenagers with additional needs in lockdown, just as it can help teenagers without additional needs.
+Talking can help teenagers with additional needs in isolation or lockdown, just as it can help teenagers without additional needs.
 In particular, you can support your child with additional needs by acknowledging their worries or anxieties and listening actively when your child wants to talk about feelings.

-It’s also important to make sure your child has reliable information about how COVID-19 and lockdown might affect them and also your family.
+It’s also important to make sure your child has reliable information about how COVID-19 and isolation or lockdown might affect them and also your family.
 Teenagers can get a lot of misinformation about their conditions from the internet or friends.

 It’s a good idea to seek advice from your GP or specialist about whether your child has a higher risk of getting COVID-19 and what extra precautions your child might need to take.